nathanielxd/flutterfall/docs/DOCS.md

 - Many developers working with a single concept in mind
 - Reuse many components through out the apps

+As it is now, it still is a **work in progress** and I urge everyone to ask questions, clarifications and make suggestions.

 I aim to make this project a powerful design helping developers make complex applications by composing them of smaller components but also a simple enough so that much more people trying to get into Flutter can understand it.

-## Contribute
+## Contribute <a name = "Contribute"></a>

 This project still requires attention and I'd love to get everyone's input, suggestions and feedback on it.
-Please do not hesitate to contribute or contact me regarding absolutely anything.
+Please do not hesitate to contribute or contact me regarding absolutely anything at [me@nathans.dev](mailto:me@nathans.dev).